 - Performs poorly with large amounts of data.
 In particular:

 - The lack of indexing means searches require manually iterating all data.

 - Storing large or complex items is slow due to the need to serialize/de-serialize.

 - Synchronous API means calls will lock up the user interface.

 - Limited total amount of storage (typically around 5MB).

 localStoragedata in a location that may be cleaned out by the OS when space is required.

 IndexedDB provides a simple and easy to understand data model, much like LocalStorage.
 But unlike LocalStorage, you can create multiple databases, with multiple stores per database, and its asynchronous API and search indexes provide performance benefits.

-IndexedDB is supported by the underlying WebView on all platforms, with known limitations on the following platforms:
+IndexedDB is supported by the underlying WebView on all platforms, with known limitations on the